NeXAIS/RethinkSoftmax/README.md

 # IIL-CLSF

-# Improving Incremental Learning: A Closer Look at the Softmax Function
+# Rethinking Softmax in Incremental Learning

 </div>

-We implement our work (IIL-CLSF) on FACIL framework.
-The implementation of our method (IIL-CLSF) as well as the rest of our configured versions can be found on [IIL-CLSF/src/approach](https://github.com/Zhangjl128/IIL-CLSF/tree/master/src/approach)
+We implement our work on FACIL framework.

 # Abatract